By Michael Mooney (December, 2010)

 Indeed, a study by George Hughes, MD, in the journal Ohio Medicine, found that being uncircumcised was associated with a higher rate of a sexual compatibility in marriage.

-Other researchers associate the higher rate of US divorces and the higher rate of circumcision here.
+In the book "Bodily Integrity and the Politics of Circumcision" the authors found an association with the higher rate of US divorces and the higher rate of circumcision in the US.
 While many things can cause divorce, circumcision may well donate its own subtle contribution to the problems.

 Though you may be pro or con on this issue, one certain thing is that public health officials and doctors should fully inform males, or the parents of a baby boy about the risk of life-long decreased sexual satisfaction before conducting circumcision.